PhD Program Overview

 Graduates of the program will be expected to demonstrate theoretical and methodological competence at an advanced level, competence at the cutting edge of knowledge in their chosen field, autonomy in conducting research, mature scholarship and research, and well-developed communication abilities.

 The PhD program is not offered on a part-time basis.
 All students are required to register in the program full time until they have completed twelve semesters in the program.
+Note that transfer to part-time status does not change the number of semesters in the "grace" period between program completion and maximum program duration (up to 6 semesters for the PhD).
 Students registered on a part-time basis will not be provided with funding or office space.

 Fields of Specialization

-The PhD program consists of four fields within the discipline of Sociology:
+The PhD program consists of four fields (listed in alphabetical order) within the discipline of Sociology:

 - Environment, Food, and Communities

 - Work and Organization